Animals

 Millennium Green.
 There is evidence that foxes and badgers are

-As well as the usual garden birds we get a variety of less well known birds visiting the site such as whitethroats, chiff-chaffs, willow warblers, tree creepers and black caps.
-Nut hatches are seen and heard all year round and green woodpeckers have nested in holes in a tree on the island.
-Mallard ducks and moorhens nest on the island every year.
+As well as the usual garden birds, we get a variety of less well-known birds visiting the site such as whitethroats, chiff-chaffs, willow warblers, tree creepers and black caps.
+Nuthatches are seen and heard all year round and green woodpeckers have nested in holes in a tree on the island.
+Mallard ducks and moorhens nest on the most island every year.
 Overhead we regularly see ravens, buzzards and herons as well as pigeons and rooks.
-More unusual sitings have been red kites, a perigrin falcon and four cranes! |
+More unusual sightings have been red kites, a peregrine falcon and four cranes! |

 Grass snakes have at times found a home in the decaying